Toxocaridae: Treatment

 Visceral toxocariasis in humans (or dogs) can be treated with antiparasitic drugs such as albendazole or mebendazole, usually in combination with anti-inflammatory medications.
 Treatment for ocular larva migrans is to kill the larvae with a laser to prevent further damage, although some loss of vision in the affected eye is irreversible.

 Association with asthma

 Infection with Toxocara has been shown to stimulate atopic disease, specifically asthma.
 Infection with this parasite causes asthma-like symptoms such as accumulation of eosinophils, an inflammatory response, and production of IgE, the immunoglobulins associated with allergic responses.
 People with asthma are shown to have a higher prevalence of Toxocara seropositivity.
 Research suggests that the IgE production stimulated by infection with Toxocara may contribute to the onsets of allergic asthma in children.
 The effects of how parasite load, frequency of exposure, and influence of genetics affect this relationship between Toxocara infection and allergic asthma are still unknown, yet important in understanding how to prevent asthma and other atopic diseases around the globe.

+Epidemiology

+Toxocara canis and Toxocara cati are species of Toxocara whose definitive hosts are primarily dogs and cats, respectively.
+Reported infection rates in Western Europe range from 3.5% to 34% for T. canis in dogs and from 8% to 76% for T. cati in cats.